jreviews/jreviews-4-release/README.md

 If you are upgrading an existing site:

+- Upgrade to the latest JReviews 3.x version first to ensure the database structure is brought up to date.
+This is especially important if you are using an older version of JReviews.
 - Deploy a new development site.
 - Uninstall the MyLists Add-on if you use it.